Boilerplate Provisions: What are They?

 To overcome these risks, many landlords include in their leases the right to collect attorney fees if they have to sue a tenant and win.
 So if a tenant owes $100,000 in back rent and the landlord has to pay a lawyer $40,000 to collect, the total judgment might be $140,000 plus interest.

-The impact of these provisions should be considered by the lawyers on both sides of commercial landlord-tenant disputes.
+The lawyers on both sides of commercial landlord-tenant disputes should consider the impact of these provisions.
 It affects the legal fee budget for the case, risk calculations, analysis of the Judge, positions you take during the discovery phase of the case, and the motions you file, just to name a few.